-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 5.2 How are the remedies and sanctions in abuse of dominance cases determined?

-In determining the magnitude of the monetary fine, the Competition Board considers factors such as:
+In determining the magnitude of the monetary fine, the Turkish Competition Board considers factors such as:

 - the level of fault and the extent of the possible damage in the relevant market;